amsszhao/Multi-d_inviscid_Saint-Venant_eqs/README.md

 ### data

-Inside the folder data, one can find boundaries.mat which contains raw data of various stability boundaries of the 2d inviscid roll waves.
+Inside the folder data, one can find boundary.mat which contains raw data of various stability boundaries of inviscid roll waves in 1d, in the 2d whole space, and in a channel of finite width.